 Gamefowls require a well-balanced diet to ensure optimum health and performance.
 The type of feed that gamefowls need varies depending on their age, weight, and activity level.

 Chicks require a starter feed containing 20-24% protein for the first 6-8 weeks of life.
 After that, they can be switched to a grower feeds with 15-18% protein until they reach maturity at around six months old.
-Adult gamefowls should consume a maintenance or conditioning feed with around 12-14% protein.
+Adult gamefowls should consume a maintenance or conditioning feed with 12-14% protein.

 In addition to commercial feeds and supplements, fresh fruits and vegetables can be used as treats but should not make up more than 10 percent of their diet.